bwilliams-uk/BladeStyler/README.md

 # BladeStyler

-BladeStyler is a Laravel extension designed to help maintain consistent styling across UI components, particularly suited for utility-first CSS frameworks like Tailwind.
+BladeStyler is a Laravel extension designed to help maintain consistent styling within views and components, particularly suited for utility-first CSS frameworks like Tailwind.

 ## Installation & Setup